rbec/Palindromes/README.md

    * Initialise our starting guess:
      * If `i` is outside the right-most right-hand side (`2*i >= right[rightmost]`) we know nothing about any palindromes centred at `i` so use the simple algorithm `right[i] = (i + 1)/2`
      * Otherwise (`2*i < right[rightmost]`) we are inside a palindrome `Min(right[rightmost], right[2*rightmost - i] + i - rightmost)`
-   * As before, incrementally grow the palindrome to the maximum extent
+   * Incrementally grow the palindrome to the maximum extent
    * If this palindrome has a right-most extent is greater than the previous right-most palindrome, set `rightmost = i`
 4. Return `right`